EseOtubu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5.create an empty file hello
 6.adds execute permissions to the owner of file 7.permits user to execute,group owner to execute,and others to read 8.permits user,group owner and others to execute
+9.all permissions only to others